scerioli/Global-Preferences-Survey/WhatWeDid.md

 Another important source of information can be the historical/cultural background of groups of countries: Those that are sharing a long history not only of colonization but of exchanges, and a similar economic system and religion, might have an impact in this model if we try out some cross-validation excluding those countries that share this background.
 As a matter of fact, if excluding some block of countries changes completely the correlation, it might well mean that we are not seeing an important parameter that is able to have a deeper influence than the gender itself.

+### TO BE DISCUSSED MORE

+I tried to use the formula preference ~ gender * age (which means that the preference is a function of gender, age, and their interaction), and the results are that the average gender difference is less correlated to logGDP (0.38, with p-value = 0.0007), and also less correllated to the Gender Equality Index (which is also changed, btw) as 0.27 and a p-value of 0.023.